Future of Sex

 What’s interesting is that Neil’s statement strangely falls between the two views.
 Seemingly believing that sexual robotics is just a matter of time—he doesn’t say anything about it not being feasible—he accepts that human and robot erotic involvements will be common enough to address the idea of “cheating.

-Where he approaches Kathleen Richardson is in the entire idea of “cheating” itself: that robot and human sexplay will need somehow, and for some reason, to be kept in check.
+Where he approaches Kathleen Richardson is in the entire idea of cheating itself: that robot and human sexplay will need somehow, and for some reason, to be kept in check.
 Sex with a robot that doesn’t look like your partner?
 Bad.
 Sex with a robot that does look like your partner?
 Good.

-Personally, the real disappointment in Neil’s answer is in the whole idea of “cheating.”
+Personally, the real disappointment in Neil’s answer is in the whole idea of cheating.
 For someone who spends a lot of time dispelling myths and promoting science and reason, it’s unfortunate that he would fall back on the idea of marriage being an almost-divine joining—but with ways to “get around it” for the creative.

 It’s like Neil is looking forward and backward at the same time: the future will have sex robots, but we’ll still be trapped in outdated and flawed sexual beliefs as well as social structures.

-My answer to the same question
+Answering the same question

 Not to try to better the rightfully eminent Dr. Neil deGrasse Tyson, I’d like to put forth a different answer to the question: “Is sex with a robot cheating?”